jordanjmartinez/ghost-siem-simulator/README.md

 **Interactive Analyst Workflow Actions**
 - Enables actionable decision-making through built-in analyst responses: Investigate, Escalate, and Dismiss, each triggering state changes and analytics updates.

-**Structured Incident Reporting with Threat Classification**
+## **Structured Incident Reporting with Threat Classification**
-- Empowers analysts to submit comprehensive incident reports including a custom title, severity rating, threat category, affected hosts, and recommended mitigation steps.
-Reports are stored with timestamps and displayed in a dedicated dashboard for audit and analysis.
+Enables analysts to submit professional-grade incident reports that capture key investigation details for audit, triage, and post-incident review.

+- Includes an Incident Report Form with the following fields

+     - Title
+     - Description
+     - Severity
+     - Category
+     - Affected Hosts
+     - Mitigation Steps
+     - Status

+ - Each report is timestamped and stored for review, and displayed in the Reports Tab, where analysts can:

+      - View and manage reports
+      - Edit report details
+      - Export reports for documentation and incident tracking

 ## **Threat Analytics & Analyst Performance Scoring**
 Includes a comprehensive analytics panel that provides real-time visibility into SIEM alert activity, displaying total alerts, critical alert counts, high severity rates, and analyst performance metrics

 - A detailed Analyst Report Card showing key metrics:

   - Dismissed False Positives
   - Escalated True Threats
   - Misclassified Alerts
   - Total Actions

    - Features a real-time Performance Grade system (A–F) that evaluates analyst accuracy by calculating the ratio of correct actions — including dismissed false positives, escalated true threats, and                correct investigations — against misclassified alerts, and assigns a grade based on overall performance.